Back to Floor Sanding

 Can I Sand My Hardwood Floor by Hand?

 Is it possible?
 Yes.
 Is it smart?
 Not by any chance.
-Floor sanding is easy on paper but if you want a quality result you really have to put your efforts into it.
+Floor sanding is easy on paper but if you want a quality result you have to put your efforts into it.
 This already demanding process becomes a real nightmare if you decide to use one of those small hand sanders in a vain attempt to save money.
 If you have a large room it becomes even harder.
 Given the amount of work involved, sanding by hand is not impossible but it’s simply neither efficient nor wise.
-The problem lies in the facts that first – hand held sanding equipment are meant to cover only very small areas and are mostly for places where larger and more powerful equipment is not able to reach.
+The problem lies in the facts that first – handheld sanding equipment is meant to cover only very small areas and are mostly for places where larger and more powerful equipment is not able to reach.
 And second – hand sanders quite simply lack the raw power which is needed to get the job done right.
 You can do a fine buffing with them but a full sanding?
 Unfortunately, for the DIY budding expert, you can’t.

 If you are still not convinced your best bet may be to use a regular handheld belt sander because it’s a flexible and powerful machine capable of working on both rough and smooth surfaces with a simple change of the sandpaper.
 It can remove old finish pretty well and comes in a variety of sizes, the most common being 3x21- inches.